 Iranian Souvenirs’ Costs

-There are many souvenirs you can get for your family and friends, but for the sake of this article, we have covered the two most popular souvenirs amongst foreign tourists: Carpet and rugs and Iranian sweets.
+There are many souvenirs you can get for your family and friends, but for the sake of this article, we have covered the two most popular souvenirs amongst foreign tourists: Persian carpet and rugs and Iranian sweets.

 Carpet and Rugs

-Iran is famous for its Iranian carpet and rug, amongst other things.
-One of the things many tourists love to buy as souvenirs is an Iranian carpet.
+Iran is famous for its Persiancarpets and rugs, amongst other things.
+One of the things many tourists love to buy as souvenirs is a Persian carpet.

-Many factors set the price of Iranian carpets and rugs; such as size, color, style, and origin, whether it’s handmade or not and a lot of other things.
-That’s why carpet prices can vary from 8,000 USD to 55 USD.
+Many factors set the price of Iranian carpets and rugs; such as size, color, style, and origin, whether it’s handmade or not, and a lot of other things.
+That’s why carpet prices can vary from 1,000 USD to 20000 USD.